enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/inventory.md

 <|glyph@trickster:templates|trick-id=trickster:get_inventory_slot,title=Intrusive Ingress|>

-number, [vector] -> slot
+number, [vector | entity] -> slot

 ---

-Returns the item slot at the given index in either the inventory of the caster, or the block at the given position.
+Constructs a slot from an index and an inventory source, using the caster by default.

 ;;;;;